-Covid 19 Research Grant applications were internally assessed for eligibility prior to external peer review by at least one external expert reviewer whose recommendations were used to allocate awards.
-A report of the projects was required at the end of the funding period, which were reviewed by the Scientific Adviser and all the Trustees.
+Early Career Research Grant applications are internally assessed for eligibility prior to external peer review by at least two external expert reviewers whose recommendations are used to allocate awards.
+A set-up report and final report on the projects are required, which are reviewed by the Scientific Adviser and Trustees.